marcuscraske/marcuscraske-dot-com/website/_posts/2017-11-06-splunk-alerts-on-slack.md

 For those using log tools such as [Splunk](https://splunk.com), you can setup alerts.
 These will run queries every so often and trigger actions when conditions are met e.g. count of events surpasses a threshold.

-This post is about using a webhook action to post Splunk alerts to Slack.
+This post is about pushing those alerts from Splunk to Slack.
 When an alarm is triggered, a JSON request is made by Splunk to a URL you provide.
 This gives the benefit of your own customisation of messages.